yonesuke/jaxfss/docs/usage.md

 We provide a helper function for constructing loss function.
 `MSELoss` is the mean squared error, and `NLLLoss` is the negative log likelihood loss.
 The function name is derived from pytorch.
+Check out how it's being used in the Examples.
 ```python
 import jaxfss